walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 ## Evidence limits

 Physical-device coverage and local provider round trips must be distinguished from OS device-loss recovery.
-StrongBox-specific devices, the customer's Redmi and actual cross-device cloud restore remain separate qualification cases.
-Do not claim those paths verified from a TEE import, a simulator run or a synchronizable local put/get.
+TEE and StrongBox protection, local recovery, cross-device synchronization and cloud restore require separate evidence.
+The [qualification record](recovery-qualification.md) describes the tested capabilities and remaining gaps.
+Do not infer hardware or transport qualification from a simulator run or a synchronizable local put/get.
 No formal EUDI, HAIP, eIDAS or FIPS qualification is claimed.

 ### Native implementation and authorization evidence